chris-townsend/PP4-Kitchen_Tales/README.md

 *Database schema from [drawSQL](https://drawsql.app/)*

 Upon creating my database models with drawSQL, I discovered that certain fields were not properly configured, including the title field in the Recipe model which should have been a Charfield.
 Additionally, some specific fields were also unavailable for use.

-***
+I later came to realize the importance of including a 'description' field in the Recipe model, and thus, added it as an essential feature for the recipe detail page.

 ## Security Features and Defensive Design